Lockheer/Lockheer/README.md

 👀 I’m currently interested in developing Webpages using HTML-CSS, JS, ASP.NET and SQL

-🌱 I’m also currently learning Web-development, System Analysis and MVC architecture
+🌱 I’m also currently learning Web-development,and Data Architecture.

 ⚡ Fun fact: I love playing racing games like Forza Horizon, Need for Speed and Initial D